mathiaslyngbye/mathiaslyngbye.github.io/gear.md

 * Aer Slim Pack 2

     This is my daily commute bag.
-Small and durable.
+Small (~12L) and durable.
 Fits my work PC, charger(s), assorted small things, and a water bottle.

+* IKEA RENSARE clothes bag (set of 3)

+    I own many of these, and replace them as they wear out.
+    I use these when packing clothes in any space larger than my backpack.
+    Availability is a bit spotty.

 ## Clothing